-Recognizing that prayer and action go hand-in-hand, women know joint prayer can be effective.
-Planning for World Day of Prayer, 2018, at both the national and global levels are in full swing.
-The next WDP is March 2, 2018.
-This is very special day is celebrated on the first Friday in March each year.
-This is a worldwide movement of Christian women that began in the U.S. and Canada in the 19th century, and became worldwide in 1927.
-The continuing motto for this very special day is "Informed Prayer and Prayerful Action".
-It's time to begin your local planning, if you haven't already done so.
+Recognizing that prayer and action go hand-in-hand is what World Day of Prayer is all about.
+Planning for World Day of Prayer at both the national and global levels is in full swing.
+The traditional date for WDP was March 5th, 2021.
+This very special day is normally celebrated on the first Friday in March each year, but tor 2021, it will be a virtual event due, of course, to COVID-19.
+Because it is virtual, you can celebrate it on the day of your choosing.
+This is a worldwide movement of Christian women that began in the U.S. and Canada in the 19th century and became worldwide in 1927.
+The continuing motto for this very special day is "Informed Prayer and Prayerful Action."
+It's time to begin your local planning if you haven't already done so.

 This day is no longer celebrated only by women; many men and children participate, too.
-Each year, on this day, Christians of many cultures, traditions, and races, in over 170 countries around the world unite in prayer.
+Each year on this day, Christians of many cultures, traditions, and races in over 170 countries around the world unite in prayer.
 Of course, all people are always welcome and encouraged to participate.
-You can learn more by clicking on this link: World Day of Prayer USA.

-Program materials for 2018 will be designed by the women of Suriname -- they are working on them now.
-The theme for for 2018 is "All God's Creation is Very Good" Put WDP 2018 on your church and/or community calendars now.
-Program materials must be ordered through the WDP website or through your church or women's organization.
+Program materials for 2021 were designed by the women of Vanuatu, a small group of islands in the South Pacific.
+The theme for 2021 is "Build on a Strong Foundation" and is taken from Matthew 7:24-27.
+Put WDP 2021 on your church and/or community calendar now.
+Program materials must be ordered through the WDP website shown below.

 On World Day of Prayer, people all around the world will unite to:

 - affirm their belief and faith in Christ;

 - be enriched by the experiences of other Christians, their countries, and cultures;

 - pray for and/or with others for the burdens of others;